 The 1894 text Georgian Folk Tales describes the tale of an old man who questioned why walnut trees produce such small fruit, despite them growing so tall.
 He fell asleep beneath a walnut tree and was awakened by a walnut dropping on his head.
 Although the walnut fell from a great height, it didn’t hurt him, therefore, demonstrating the walnut tree’s wisdom.

-Some Native American tribes teach that walnut trees serve as a symbolic reminder that you must practice wisdom in the way you conduct your life.
+Some Native American tribes teach that Spiritual Meaning of Walnut trees serve as a symbolic reminder that you must practice wisdom in the way you conduct your life.
 The brain shape of a walnut calls on us to use wisdom to inform our discerning abilities when making decisions in life or when faced with difficulty.

 Fertility and Masculinity